iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Convex Proximal Mapping.md

 **Remarks**

-To generalize the results where $\alpha$ is not necessarily 1, we consider: $\text{prox}_{f, \alpha}(x) = \text{prox}_{f/\alpha, 1}(x)$, which doesn't affect the Lipschitz constant at all.
+If $\alpha$ is not necessarily 1, we consider: $\text{prox}_{f, \alpha}(x) = \text{prox}_{f/\alpha, 1}(x)$.
+See [Convex Conjugation Introduction](../Duality/Convex%20Conjugation%20Introduction.md) for information on convex conjugate formulas.

-The prox has the same Lipschitz for any convex proper functions, for any parameter $\alpha > 0$.
+The prox is firmly nonexpansive for any convex proper functions, for any parameter $\alpha > 0$.
-I deviated from reference materials and added the generality for $\Vert \cdot\Vert$ to work with $\Vert \cdot\Vert_\star$.

-The proximal operator is also <mark style="background: #FFF3A3A6;">*firmly nonexpansive*</mark>.
-This subset of Lipschitz-1 Operators.
-It helps with proving the convergence of many algorithms that uses the proximal operator.
-For context, read [Firmly Nonexpansive Operators](../Operators%20Theory/Firmly%20Nonexpansive%20Operators.md) for more about Firmly Nonexpansive operators in general.
+Read [Firmly Nonexpansive Operators](../Operators%20Theory/Firmly%20Nonexpansive%20Operators.md) for more convex on Firmly Nonexpansive operators in general.
-There is also a simpler version of the proof for the Firmly Nonexpansiveness of the prox operators.

-Notice how, this proof didn't use subgradient at all.
+Proximal operator is a Resolvent operator of subgradient, in a more general context, firmly nonexpansiveness holds for resolvent operators in general, visits [Resolvent Operators](../Operators%20Theory/Resolvent%20Operators.md) for more information.

+If the function is strongly convex, then the proximal operator becomes a contraction.
+Visit [Appearances of Contraction Operators in Optimizations Method](../Operators%20Theory/Appearances%20of%20Contraction%20Operators%20in%20Optimizations%20Method.md) for more information.

 #### **Corollary 2.2 | The gradient of Moreau Envelope is Firmly Nonexpansive**
 > Consider the previous fact that the gradient, $\nabla \text{env}_{f, \alpha}(x)$ is $\alpha^{-1}(x - \text{prox}_{f, \alpha}(x))$ will be globally Lipschitz with constant $\alpha^{-1}$, therefore, $\text{env}_{f, \alpha}(x)$ is smooth with $\beta = \alpha^{-1}$, where $\alpha$ is subscripted under the envelope.

 **References**: